What does the 4-point inspection cover?

 Electrical System Inspection

-This inspection documents the condition and size of the core service, the main and sub breaker panels, the existence of GFCI channels in the kitchen and bathrooms, the type of wiring that exists, and whether there are any hazardous electrical settings that require immediate attention.
+This inspection documents the condition and size of the core service, the main and sub breaker panels, the existence of GFCI protected outlets for the kitchen and bathrooms, the type of wiring that exists, and whether there are any hazardous electrical settings that require immediate attention.